Vacancies

 • Postdoctoral researcher in integrated photonic quantum information processing

-The Adaptive Quantum Optics group at the University of Twente is looking for a two-year postdoctoral researcher in integrated photonic quantum information processing.
+The Adaptive Quantum Optics group at the University of Twente is looking for postdoctoral researchers in integrated photonic quantum information processing.

 THE PROJECT